ietf-wg-spice/draft-ietf-spice-glue-id/draft-zundel-spice-glue-id.md

 consistent and interoperable manner.

-This specification defines a URI scheme that standardizes the expression of existing company entity identifers and establishes a registry for managing how these existing identifiers relate to this scheme.
+This specification defines a URI scheme that standardizes the expression of existing company entity identifers by providing a common representation format.
+It also establishes a registry for managing how existing company entity identification mechanisms relate to this scheme.

+Any company entity identifier whose identification mechanism has been registered as an authority identifier in the registry may be represented as a glue URI.

 # Conventions and Definitions

 {::boilerplate bcp14-tagged}

-For the remainder of this document, the term "glue URI" is used to refer to a URI that uses the glue scheme.
+The term "glue URI" is used to refer to a URI that uses the glue scheme.

 # Core Concepts